ifesdjeen/ifesdjeen.github.com/articles/lockless_concurrency.md

 doesn't contradict to the general assumptions made by such an approach.

-Another good thing about `Atoms` is that readers are completely independent from writers, and they will simply be learning the latest updated value by dereferencing an `Atom`, and will never collide with writers.
+Another good thing about `Atoms` is that readers are completely independent of writers, and they will simply be learning the latest updated value by dereferencing an `Atom`, and will never collide with writers.